syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </td>
 </tr>
 </table>
 N> Starting with v16.2.0.41, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

 ## Converting Word document to PDF